Code-Institute-Submissions/milestone-2/README.md

 4. Place marker info window:
     1. Click on a place marker.
         1. The relevant info window appears.
-    2. Click the X button.
+    2. Click the 'X' button.
         1. The info window closes.
 5. Map full screen feature:
     1. Click on the full screen button (dashed square border in the top right-hand corner) and the map enlarges to full screen.
-    2. To close the full screen feature, click on the close full screen button in the top right-hand corner or press ESC.
+    2. To close the full screen feature, click on the close full screen button in the top right-hand corner or press the 'ESC' key.
 6. To use the map’s zoom feature:
-    1. Click the + and – and it zooms in and out.
+    1. Click the '+' and '–' keys and it zooms in and out.
 7. Results list:
     1. When the map updates the results list updates.
     2. When you click on a list result it shows upon the map and scrolls up to it.